-- To liaise within school, with members of staff responsible for the academic/social/moral welfare of these pupils. - 3) To fully involve the parents in both the assessment and management of their child's additional educational needs. - 4) To liaise with appropriate external agencies regarding children with additional educational needs.
+- 2) To liaise within school, with members of staff responsible for the academic/social/moral welfare of these pupils. - 3) To fully involve the parents in both the assessment and management of their child's additional educational needs. - 4) To liaise with appropriate external agencies regarding children with additional educational needs.

-Concern may be expressed regarding a child's specific needs by class teachers within the school or outside agencies which may be directly concerned with the child's welfare.
-The observations of the parents are also very welcome in this respect.
-Following a diagnostic period of detailed observation and assessment the individual needs of each child will be considered.
-It is the policy of the school to pursue special needs through a 'whole school approach.'
-Such an approach involves children working to their appropriate level within a classroom situation with additional individual tuition of a very specific nature being given, from time to time, by an external, trained and experienced Additional Needs Support Teacher.
-Or if it is deemed financially viable, the addition of an extra member of staff to the normal quota to reduce class size in order to increase individual pupil contact time.
-We welcome the support and liaison with parents at all times.
+Concern may be expressed at any time regarding a child's specific needs by parents, class teachers within the school, or outside agencies which may be directly concerned with the child's welfare.
+Following a period of detailed observation and assessment, the individual needs of each child will be considered.
+It is the policy of the school to pursue learning needs through a 'whole school approach.'
+Such an approach involves children working to their appropriate level within a classroom situation with the majority of learning needs supported by universal and targeted universal provision.
+In a small minority of pupils, an additional learning need (ALN) may be determined if their need is 'above and beyond' and the Inclusion Team around the School (ITaS) will recommend suitable additional learning provision (ALP).
+We welcome the support of and liaison with parents at all times.
 It is possible that from time to time it may be deemed necessary to involve various outside agencies as part of the programme of provision.
 Such agencies could include: -